Second drive-through restaurant proposed for Turtle Bay Crossing - Kelowna Capital News

 The two-hectare site currently contains five commercial buildings and is planned to have eight commercial buildings at full build-out, said the report.

-The site plan for the complex contains a Pizza Hut, TacoTime, Anytime Fitness, Starbucks, Turtle Bay Medical Clinic, IDA and liquor store.
+Currently the complex contains a Pizza Hut, GoGo Sushi, Anytime Fitness, Starbucks, Cosmetic Culture, Invati Yoga, Valentina’s Hair Studio, Compass Cannabis, Natural House, Turtle Bay Medical Clinic, IDA and Liquor Store.

 If approved by council the bylaw amendment would be forwarded to a public hearing.
 The Ministry of Transportation will be sent a copy of the bylaw if it receives a third reading from council.